mpieva/anfo/README.md

    that genome.
 If not, you're hosed...

- - Build an index for the .dna file using dnaindex (--help tells you how, the defaults are probably fine)
+ - Build an index for the .dna file using dnaindex (--help tells you how, the defaults are probably fine).
+Use only the basename of the genome, it will figure the extension out by itself.

  - You can run file-info on that, too.
 It will tell you the word size you just set.
 If not, you're hosed again...